zyzek/LEAPs/content/leaps/leap-8.md

 Trading rewards for the post-ignition period will be distributed on January 7.
 Market LP rewards for the post-ignition period will be distributed on December 14 with the token launch, since the distribution will be known on December 10[*](#rationale).

 Tokens will be claimable on Ethereum Mainnet.
 Those who have earned an amount of less than 1,000 LYRA during the pre-ignition phase or trading competition will be given a choice to claim on either mainnet or OE after the official token launch.
-Lyra tokens will have the most utility on mainnet however, we recognize that gas costs may be prohibitive for claiming smaller amounts there.
+LYRA will have the most utility on mainnet however, we recognize that gas costs may be prohibitive for claiming smaller amounts there.

 ## Motivation